DarwinSmth/Github-Pages-Project/index.md

 ### How I Got Into Coding
 I started coding pretty early on in high school, mostly because it was fun to mess around and take community college courses with friends.

-> *"Learning to code felt like unlocking cheat codes for life."*
+> *"Learning to code made me feel so cool at that age."*

 ### Languages I've Used
 Here’s a quick rundown of my experience so far: